-Ms. Charlton is also a director of CU Inc., and Akita Drilling Ltd.
+Ms. Charlton is also a director of CU Inc. and AKITA Drilling Ltd.

-Ms. Charlton graduated from the University of Calgary with a Bachelor of Commerce degree in Finance.
-She also holds the Corporate Director Designation (ICD.D) from the Institute of Corporate Directors.
+Ms. Charlton graduated from the University of Calgary with a Bachelor of Commerce degree in Finance, and holds the Corporate Director Designation (ICD.D) from the Institute of Corporate Directors.